What is the time commitment for this? I don’t know if I can handle anything else right now…

 I would love for this book to eventually include a collection of women’s stories.
 It would be so powerful for another woman to pick up the book and feel like we are all there for her.

 So if you choose to share a personal story at some point or a reflection that I think might make a beautiful addition to the book, I would absolutely, without a doubt, ask your permission first.
-I would talk to you — I ‘d share how I’m thinking it might fit into the book, whether you would like to stay anonymous or not, and we would sign a permission form together (a step required by a publisher).
-Through our sharing as a group, I might notice pieces that might move into a book or I might not.
-To me, first and foremost, The Search for Self is for you.
+I would share how I’m thinking it might fit into the book, whether you would like to stay anonymous or not, and we would sign a permission form together (a step required by a publisher).
+To me, first and foremost, The Search for Self is about your experience.